 When should my lawn be fertilized?

 This is a trick question--it all depends on the kind of grass you have in your yard.
 Believe it or not, there are different growing seasons for different kinds of grasses, so there is no “one-size-fits-all” fertilizer program.
-As such, at Barefoot & Associates, we work hard to create unique programs based entirely on your lawn, your needs, and your preferences for products, processes and final products.
+As such, at Barefoot Lawn Care, we work hard to create unique programs based entirely on your lawn, your needs, and your preferences for products, processes and final products.

 In general, once we identify what kind of grass is in your yard, we will fertilize your lawn at the beginning of the grass’s growing season.
 This helps with overall root growth and health.
 So, if you have a warm-season grass, we will come to your home to fertilize from March through August to help grow a strong lawn that stays green through the summer.
 If you have cool-season grasses, there will be two applications of fertilizer: the first in September-November and then the second in February or March as the last strength-boost before the grass’s growing season slows down.